Pattalam (2009 film): Reception

 Pavithra Srinivasan from Rediff.com wrote that "Pattalam does give you a brief, 'in the school' feeling; pity that it's so short-lived".
 A critic from Sify wrote that "Debutant director Rohan Krishna's back to school Pattalam with tag line 'relieve your school memories', is a clean movie that follows the classic Paneer Pushpangal format".
 Bhama Devi Ravi from The Times of India wrote that "This one is for the younger generation and is typical Kollywood fare".
 A critic from Chennai Online wrote that "The movie could have been a more enjoyable fare had Rohan avoided the cliches".
+Malathi Rangarajan of The Hindu wrote, "It needs guts to make a neat film for teenagers with a female protagonist, and no romantic overtures thrust in.
+[Pattalam] has weaknesses but its strengths make an impression".